Ahkello Witherspoon: 2021

 On September 3, 2021, the Pittsburgh Steelers executed a trade and agreed to send their 2023 fifth-round pick (151st overall) to the Seattle Seahawks in return for Witherspoon.
-Upon his initial arrival, head coach Mike Tomlin named him a backup and listed him as the sixth cornerback on the depth chart to begin the season, behind Joe Haden, Cameron Sutton, James Pierre, Arthur Maulet, and Justin Layne.
+Upon his initial arrival, head coach Mike Tomlin listed Witherspoon as the sixth cornerback on the depth chart to begin the season, behind Joe Haden, Cameron Sutton, James Pierre, Arthur Maulet, and Justin Layne.

-He was inactive for the Steelers' 23–16 victory at the Buffalo Bills in Week 1.
+Witherspoon was inactive for the season-opening 23–16 road victory over the Buffalo Bills.
 He remained inactive as a healthy scratch for the next seven games (Weeks 3–10).
-Going into Week 11, defensive coordinator Keith Butler promoted Witherspoon and listed him as the fourth cornerback on the depth chart after Joe Haden injured his foot and remained inactive for four games (Weeks 11–14).
-In Week 13, he set a season-high with five solo tackles and made one pass deflection during a 20–19 victory against the Baltimore Ravens.
-On December 9, 2021, Witherspoon made four solo tackles, three pass deflections, and set a new career-high with two interceptions on pass attempts thrown by Kirk Cousins during a 36–28 loss at the Minnesota Vikings.
-In Week 17, he tied his season-high with three pass deflections and also set a new career-high with his third interception of the season on a pass by Baker Mayfield to wide receiver Donovan Peoples-Jones during a 26–14 victory against the Cleveland Browns.
-He finished the season with 15 combined tackles (14 solo), nine pass deflections, and a career-high three interceptions in nine games and three starts.
+Going into Week 11, defensive coordinator Keith Butler promoted Witherspoon and listed him as the fourth cornerback on the depth chart after Joe Haden injured his foot and remained inactive for four games.
+During Week 13, Witherspoon had a season-high five solo tackles and a pass deflection in a narrow 20–19 victory over the Baltimore Ravens.
+In the next game against the Vikings on Thursday Night Football, he recorded four solo tackles, three pass deflections, and set a new career-high with two interceptions on pass attempts thrown by Kirk Cousins during the 36–28 road loss.
+Three weeks later against the Cleveland Browns on Monday Night Football, Witherspoon tied his season-high with three pass deflections and also set a new career-high with his third interception of the season on a pass by Baker Mayfield to wide receiver Donovan Peoples-Jones in the 26–14 victory.

+Witherspoon finished the 2021 season with 15 combined tackles (14 solo), nine pass deflections, and a career-high three interceptions in nine games and three starts.